 Walking along the vintage American streetscape of Main Street, U.S.A., withthe towers of Sleeping Beauty Castle rising in the distance—well, you knowyou’re in for something amazing.
 Stroll along Main Street, U.S.A., thewelcome mat to Disneyland Park, to see Walt Disney’s whimsical brillianceand use of fantasy rooted in reality.Shop names and building designs allude to his own past, or that of otherDisneyland “imagineers.”
 For example, Hotel Marceline is named after thesmall town in Missouri where Disney spent part of his youth.
 Period photos ofFort Collins, provided by Disney imagineer Harper Goff, who grew up in theColorado town, helped inspire the design of some buildings.Sleeping Beauty Castle has a more direct inspiration.
 It’s based on a19th-century Bavarian castle in Neuschwanstein, Germany.
 (To check out the original, take Soarin’ Around the World, the virtual plane ride in neighbouring California Adventure that lets you zoom over a variety of iconic landmarks around the globe.)
 Although thedrawbridge to the Disneyland castle actually works, it has only been loweredtwice: when the park opened in 1955 and for the 1983 rededication ofFantasyland, which is entered by passing through the castle archway.

-Rev up for retro fun in at Cars Land, the star attraction in Disney California Adventure Park.
-This colourful high-octane ‘land’ recreates the world of Radiator Springs from the Cars animated film series.
-The tongue-in-cheek nod to Route 66 icons include comfort foods at Flo’s V8 Café, the Cozy Cone Motel and the colourful rocky outcroppings and south-west landscapes of the Cadillac Range.
+Rev up for retro fun in at Cars Land, one of the star attractions in Disney California Adventure Park.
+This colourful high-octane “land” recreates the world of Radiator Springs from the Cars animated movie series.
+The tongue-in-cheek nod to Route 66 icons include comfort foods at Flo’s V8 Café and the colourful rocky outcroppings and Southwest landscapes of the Cadillac Range.
+At the Cozy Cone Motel—the main character meet-and-greet spot—stop for a churro, soft serve ice cream, or the Chili Cone Queso (chili, cheese and corn chips served in a bread cone).

 Of course, what would a trip to Cars Land be without a road trip?
-So fasten your seatbelt for the ride of your life on the Radiator Springs Racers, where you’ll come grill-to-grill with Lightning McQueen, Doc Hudson and other favourite characters from the film.
-And at Mater’s Junkyard Jamboree, take a hoedown-style spin on dancing tractors.
+So, buckle up for the ride of your life on the Radiator Springs Racers, where you’ll come grill-to-grill with Lightning McQueen, Doc Hudson and other favourite characters from the movie.
+Your six-person car will race side-by-side with your competition, zooming over hills and through turns at high speeds en route to the finish line.
+Although the ride picks up some speed and features a few dips, the coaster is incredibly smooth.
+Take advantage of Disneyland’s FASTPASS service for this ride to avoid lines, available in the park or on the Disney MaxPass app.

 The tallest building in California Adventure houses a classic free-fall ride, but Guardians of the Galaxy–Mission: Breakout is also the home base for a distinct group of characters within Disneyland Resort: superheroes.
-The new Marvel Comics-themed ride, which debuted in May 2017, deftly combines a shriek-inducing drop with a pop music soundtrack and the cheeky characters of the Guardians of the Galaxy comic-book and movie series.
+The Marvel Comics-themed ride deftly combines a shriek-inducing drop with a pop music soundtrack and the cheeky characters of the Guardians of the Galaxy comic-book and movie series.

 The ride’s storyline follows Rocket (the mechanically minded raccoon Guardian) as he hatches a plan to liberate his fellow Guardians who have become trapped inside The Fortress, a museum of space creatures and oddities overseen by long-time comic-book villain The Collector.